 Another option could be verifying TLS/SSL setups.

-Phishing and Spear-Phishing Attacks
+Phishing and Spear-Phishing Cyber Security Threats And Vulnerabilities

 As per dark reading, a cyber security news website, 91% of the phishing attacks are the results of a phishing email.
 Phishing which is a social engineering attack involves fraudulent communications that comes from a trusted source to steal information or trick people into installing malware.